canonical/certification-docs/MAAS_Advanced_Network_Installation_And_Configuration_Scripted.rst

       - Configure your *external* network port:

-        - If your MAAS server computer's network devices vary in speed or reliability, use the slower or less reliable device as the external port.
+        - If your MAAS server's network devices vary in speed or reliability, use the slower or less reliable device as the external port.
 This guide assumes this port will be called ``eth1``, but in practice it's likely to be something else.